 Please do not worry: We are not asking you to eat offal (kidneys, brains or the-like).
 We are simply asking you to buy things like steaks, roasts, stir-fry and casserole cuts and perhaps some mince and sausages as you will see when filling out our order forms or on our ‘Ordering and Cuts Explained’ tab on this website.

 Are the animal’s grass fed or grain fed?

 All the beef and lamb we supply is 100% grass fed and grass finished.
-Our pork and free-range chickens that produce our eggs are free to forage and eat grass but are also fed natural (non gmo, non ge) grains and sometime fresh fruit and veggies for the pigs but never slop – bread or expiring fruit or vegies etc. Our Veal animals diet consists of a majority of milk but should the calves wish to eat something more solid they have access to shredded hay.
+Our pork and free-range chickens that produce our eggs and meat are free to forage and eat grass but are also fed natural (non gmo, non ge) grains and sometime fresh fruit and veggies for the pigs but never slop – bread or expiring fruit or veggies etc. with Inglewood’s chickens feed also Certified Organic.
+Our Veal animals diet consists of a majority of milk but should the calves wish to eat something more solid they have access to shredded hay.

 What are the benefits of grass fed animals?